simplex-chat/simplex-chat/docs/GLOSSARY.md

 It is used by two parties to exchange [end-to-end encrypted](#end-to-end-encryption) messages.
 The parties will use some [key agreement protocol](#key-agreement-protocol) to agree on the initial shared secret key.

-Double Ratchet algorithm provides [perfect forward secrecy](#perfect-forward-secrecy) and [post-compromise security](#post-compromise-security).
-It is [designed by Singal](https://signal.org/docs/specifications/doubleratchet), and used in SimpleX Chat and many other secure messengers.
-Most experts consider the state-of-the-art encryption protocol in message encryption.
+Double Ratchet algorithm provides [perfect forward secrecy](#forward-secrecy) and [post-compromise security](#post-compromise-security).
+It is [designed by Signal](https://signal.org/docs/specifications/doubleratchet), and used in SimpleX Chat and many other secure messengers.
+Most experts consider it the state-of-the-art encryption protocol in message encryption.

 ## End-to-end encryption

-Communication system where only the communicating parties can read the messages.
+A communication system where only the communicating parties can read the messages.
 It is designed to protect message content from any potential eavesdroppers – telecom and Internet providers, malicious actors, and also the provider of the communication service.

 End-to-end encryption requires agreeing cryptographic keys between the sender and the recipient in a way that no eavesdroppers can access the agreed keys.
 See [key agreement protocol](#key-agreement-protocol).
+This key exchange can be compromised via [man-in-the-middle attack](#man-in-the-middle-attack), particularly if key exchange happens via the same communication provider and no out-of-band channel is used to verify key exchange.

 [Wikipedia](https://en.wikipedia.org/wiki/End-to-end_encryption)